 Another approach that works well is to run Kafka in Docker containers.
 Docker Desktop for Windows has been updated to use the WSL 2 back end, so Docker works exactly as it does on native Linux, without needing to spin up an entire VM.
 If you want to give this approach a go, try it out using the Confluent Platform demo.

 Although Kafka provides an event streaming platform to build your applications on, you’ll want to take advantage of the broader ecosystem of components—like ksqlDB, Confluent Schema Registry, and Confluent Control Center—all provided as part of Confluent Platform.
+At the moment, Confluent Platform is supported for experimentation only on Windows, not for production or development environments.

-Now that you have Kafka installed, you’ll want to learn more about it, try out the numerous tutorials, and join in the community!
+Now that you have Kafka installed, you’ll want to learn more about it, try out the numerous tutorials, and join the community!
 Don’t forget that Apache Kafka has many APIs—including the producer and consumer but also Kafka Streams and Kafka Connect.

 You may recall a time when Linux was anathema to Microsoft.
 Back in 2001, Microsoft CEO Steve Ballmer famously called Linux a “malignant cancer,” but he has since come around to “loving” it.
 Microsoft’s current CEO Satya Nadella seems intent on making it a first-class citizen in the Microsoft ecosystem, which means that a new era has arrived for software developers on the Windows platform.